jie2/esp32-ulp-dpp/README.md

 | ----------------- | ----- | -------- |

 # ULP DPP V2.2
-Compared to V2, this version is edited for use in a board with removed components: Power LED, CP2102N Chip and UART Communications.
+V2.2: Compared to V2, this version is edited for use in a board with removed components: Power LED, CP2102N Chip and UART Communications.
 Compared to V2.1, the hardware brownout detecter is disabled in sdkconfig.
-Different voltage dividers were used for varying results, refer to (55, 120k, 220k)
+Different voltage dividers were used for varying results, refer to (55, 120k, 220k) The thresholds were also changed to reflect this behaviour.

 Based on the ULP ADC example, this board goes into deep sleep and wakes up at increasing voltage levels (SOC measured at >50), around >3.1V.
 Two voltage measurements are taken with 4.08s time interval in-between, and a value for SOC is calculated by subtracting the two values.
 This determines if the supply is increasing or decreasing, and has the system adjust states between deep-sleep and active mode accordingly.